hossein1387/chisel-tutorial-wiki/Writing-Scala-Testbenches.md

 ### Simulation Debug Output

 Now suppose we run the testbench for the *ByteSelector* defined previously.
-To do this, *cd* into the *$DIR/problems* directory and run *make ByteSelector*.
+To do this, make sure you are in *$TUT_DIR* and then run *./run-examples.sh ByteSelector*.

 When we run the testbench, we will notice that the simulation produces debug output every time the *step* function is called.
 Each of these calls gives the state of the inputs and outputs to the *ByteSelector* and whether the check between the reference output and expected output matched as shown below: